weigert/DynamicFoam/Readme.md

 ## What is this?

-This is an implementation of a concept presented to me by Michel van de Gaer.
+This is an implementation of a concept presented to me by **Michel van de Gaer**.

 The concept describes a "zero-player-game" played on a "foam", i.e. some form of triangle center mesh on a triangulation of the plane.